Estate planning for rising interest rates

-As interest rates rise, you may be wondering how these changing rates affect estate planning.
-There are a number of strategies that are most effective in either high- or low-interest-rate environments—but not both.
-From 2010 through 2021, rates have remained at historic lows; however, if rates begin to rise, it is important to consider (and implement) the estate planning opportunities that are most effective in a low-interest-rate environment and prepare for the strategies that work best when interest rates are higher.
+There are a number of strategies that are most effective in either high- or low- interest- rate environments—but not both.
+From 2010 through 2021, rates remained at historic lows; however, as rates have begun to rise, it is important to consider (and implement) the estate planning opportunities that are most effective in a low-interest-rate environment and prepare for the strategies that work best when interest rates are higher.

 Interest rates that affect estate planning

 Each month, the Internal Revenue Service publishes short-, mid- and long-term rates (the Applicable Federal Rates, or AFRs) and the §7520 rate.
 The AFRs reflect the minimum interest rate that must be charged for loans between related parties;1 the §7520 rate (used to calculate annual payments for certain techniques ) is 120% of the mid-term AFR.

 All of these rates are calculated based on the yields of certain government debt obligations, and the target federal funds rate has a direct impact on these yields.
 Since the AFR and the §7520 rate are used when implementing a number of estate planning techniques, the effectiveness of these techniques changes when these rates change.
 Rising interest rates can motivate you to lock in interest rates while they remain low or prepare to capitalize on potentially higher rates in the future.

 Below is a chart showing the historical AFRs and §7520 rate.
 Even through 2021 the rates remained relatively low,2 but the slow increase in rates that began in 2020 accelerated significantly in 2022.